Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Concluding remarks

 \section{Concluding remarks}

 By means of a systematic application of the LME complemented with the time-dependent SCMF approximation for the order parameter, we have studied the post-quench dynamics of a lattice version of the 1D GN model.
 In particular, we have compared the dynamics of the closed many-body quantum system to the open case, where the system is weakly coupled to an environment.
 We have highlighted the importance of synoptically considering the dynamics of all finite-momentum correlation matrix elements.
 While for large quench amplitudes and in the thermodynamic limit $L \to \infty$, the order parameter dynamics of the closed system is indistinguishable from a simple relaxation toward a final equilibrium state, the finite-momentum correlation matrix elements still exhibit fast undamped oscillations characteristic of the underlying persistent nonequilibrium dynamics.
 Only when including the system-environment coupling $\gamma>0,$ the system relaxes to an equilibrium state where all possible observables become stationary.
 Our results thereby shed light on the mechanisms determining the post-quench dynamics of quantum many-body systems.
 In general, when monitoring only global observables, e.g., uniform order parameters, these observables may exhibit relaxation behavior even for a closed system while other observables do not.
 In open systems, however, a finite system-environment coupling $\gamma>0$ ensures the existence of an equilibrium state where all observables become stationary in the limit $t\to \infty$.
+We note that our SCMF-LME approach makes no assumptions about the final state.
+We find that, for $t\to \infty$, the system is always driven to the proper equilibrium state determined by the post-quench parameters.
+This fact also enables the construction of the equilibrium phase diagram, see Fig.~\ref{fig1}, which is consistent to previous results obtained through large-$N$ effective thermodynamic potentials \cite{Wolff1985}.
+By engineering the system-environment coupling and the quench protocol, one can then prepare a wide class of target states.
+Even though we have examined a specific model, given that our conclusions are consistent with the results of previous work on different systems \cite{Peronaci2015,Nava2023_s,Nava2024}, we are confident that our approach and conclusions apply to many other quantum many-body systems.